 2017 Van Diemans Classic Winner

 2018 Sunshine State Winner

 2018 Great Lakes Winner

 2018 Australian Mens Singles Winner

 2018 Asia Pacific Cup winner

 2019 Lakeside International Qualifier

-There are wins during the years that I haven’t written, the memory just isn’t that good J I know I won the Echuca open several times, the Central Highlands, Albury Open, Murray Bridge and quite a few doubles titles along the way.
+Justin tells us that there are a few more but his memory isn’t that great.
+He’s won the Echuca open several times, the Central Highlands, Albury Open, Murray Bridge and quite a few doubles titles along the way.

 I started playing club darts as a 15-year-old, so been playing on and off for 27 years.
 I started playing with my father Greg Cuming out of the Coronation hotel in Perth WA, Dad was a big influence on my darts being an A grade player himself, I had many good players that I looked up to like Fred Payne, Steve McCall, Brian Higgs, Peter Hinkley and many more too many to name, watching and listening to these guys helped form me into the player I am today.